-I found this place by accident, as I was searching for a campsite 2-3 hours north of Reykjavik, and found one at Sæberg, on the eastern side of the fjord.
+I found this place by accident, as I was searching for a campsite 2-3 hours north of Reykjavik, and found one at Sæberg hostel, on the eastern side of the fjord.
 I haven’t seen it on other lists of things to do in North Iceland, but I really enjoyed it, and it felt like was seeing a different side of Iceland than I had seen on my previous trip a few years before.

 Ps.
-Shortly after I visited here, I read about a scenic spot in another fjord in this area: the Hvítserkur rock on the west side of in the Húnafjörður.
+Shortly after I visited here, I read about a scenic spot in another fjord in this area: the Hvítserkur rock on the west side of the Húnafjörður.
 I didn’t visit this spot but photographs of it look striking, so it could be worth a detour.

 As you drive around Iceland, you may see the occasional turf-roofed building, a reminder of the old way of staying warm during Iceland’s cold winters.
 Well, you can get up close and personal with some of these in a cute little outdoor museum in Glaumbær: a complex of turf-roofed buildings that were a working farm in the late 1800s.

-For ISK1700 (approx. £10) you can explore the complex of buildings and inter-connected homes, all insulated form the elements from the traditional method of lining the walls and roof with living turf.
+For ISK1700 (approx. £10) you can explore the complex of buildings and inter-connected homes, all insulated from the elements from the traditional method of lining the walls and roof with living turf.
 There are working buildings and living quarters, which were once home to a community of the farmer, his family and farm workers.
 There’s also a café and a very pretty church nearby.